Lord Kitchener (calypsonian): Music career

-He moved to Port of Spain in 1943 where he joined the Roving Brigade.
-He was spotted singing "Mary I am Tired and Disgusted" (aka "Green Fig") with the group by Johnny Khan, who invited him to perform in his Victory Tent, where he met fellow calypsonian Growling Tiger, who decided Roberts should from that point be known as Lord Kitchener.
+He moved to Port of Spain, the capital of Trinidad in 1943 where he joined the Roving Brigade.
+He was spotted singing "Mary I Am Tired and Disgusted" (aka "Green Fig") with the group by Johnny Khan, who invited him to perform in his Victory Tent, where he met fellow calypsonian Growling Tiger, who decided Roberts should from that point be known as Lord Kitchener.
 He became known as an innovator, introducing musical and lyrical changes, including frequent criticism of the British government's control of the island.
 During World War II Kitchener became popular with US troops based on the island, leading to performances in New York.
 After the end of World War II, the Trinidad and Tobago Carnival took place in early March 1946, during which Kitchener won his very first official Road March title with a catchy calypso leggo called "Jump In The Line".

 He toured Jamaica for six months in 1947–48 with Lord Beginner (Egbert Moore) and Lord Woodbine (Harold Phillips) before they took passage on the Empire Windrush to England in 1948.
 Upon his arrival at Tilbury Docks, Kitchener performed the specially-written song "London Is the Place for Me", which he sang live on a report for Pathé News.

 Within two years he was a regular performer on BBC radio, and was much in demand for live performances.
 He found further success in the UK in the 1950s, building a large following in the expatriate communities of the West Indian islands, and having hits with "Kitch", "Food from the West Indies", "Tie Tongue Mopsy", and "Alec Bedser Calypso", while remaining popular in Trinidad and Tobago.

 His prominence continued throughout the 1950s, when calypso achieved international success.
 Kitchener became a very important figure to those first 5,000 West Indian migrants to the UK.
 His music spoke of home and a life that they all longed for but in many cases could not or would not return to.
 He immortalised the defining moment for many of the migrants in writing the "Victory Calypso" with its lyrics "Cricket, Lovely Cricket" to celebrate West Indies cricket team's first victory over England in England, in the Second Test at Lord's in June 1950.
 This was one of the first widely known West Indian songs, and epitomised an event that historian and cricket enthusiast C. L. R. James defined as crucial to West Indian post-colonial societies.